Menu

 I’ve split the walks into:

-The northern end of the Sunshine Coast offers gorgeous walks along beaches and coves and to viewing platforms from where you can admire the sprawling coastline.
+The northern end of the Sunshine Coast offers gorgeous walks along beaches and coves, to viewing platforms from where you can admire the sprawling coastline, and through dry forest, farmland and lakes.

 BASIC TRAIL INFO